zhangby222/Sentiment-Algorithmic-trading-Capstone/README.md

 # Algorithmic trading model for GBP/USD market using NLP and XGBOOST

-This project is originally designed as my Master's degree thesis with Professor Gordon Bodnar, who provides advices on the simulation trading module.
+This project is originally designed as my Master's degree thesis at JHU SAIS with Professor Gordon Bodnar, who provides advices on the simulation trading module.

 **This project will be finished in mid-June.**